 The Lebanese School for the Blind and the Deaf

 The school has a showroom where you can view and purchase several products.
 Some need to be commissioned.
+Check out their facebook page linked below in the phone numbers for more information.

 They are adding their touch to the traditional craft.
 Some are using the same weaving techniques with different materials to create colorful seats, while others have taken it upon themselves to create accessories that complement the traditional chair.